 Yes.
 If you plan to take the review class, you do not need to take the placement exam.
 You will be notified that you did not pass the exam, and you will then be able to register for the online review course.

-The exams are hosted in Blackboard, JHU’s learning management system.
+The exams are hosted in Canvas, JHU’s learning management system.
 To access them, follow these steps:

 Exams are offered at the end of May and in the middle of August.
 Within a single testing period, you may take the exam only once.
 The exams are graded by hand, so the faculty grade them once the test closes.